UniversalDependencies/docs/_en-dep/remnant.md

 remnant(today-4, tomorrow-14)
 ~~~

 The `remnant` relation is used when no predicational material is present.
 In contrast, in right-node-raising (RNR) and VP-ellipsis constructions in which some kind of predicational or verbal material is still present, the `remnant` relation is not used.
-In RNR, the verbs are coordinated and the object is a [dobj]() of the first verb:
+In RNR, the verbs are coordinated and the object is a [obj]() of the first verb:

 ~~~ sdparse
 John bought and ate an apple